3nock/OTE/README.md

 **Are you a developer?**

-Check out the [open issues](https://github.com/3nock/sub3suite/issues), [project boards](https://github.com/3nock/sub3suite/projects), and many scattered `TODO` messages throughout the source code.
+Check out the [open issues](https://github.com/3nock/sub3suite/issues) and many scattered `TODO` messages throughout the source code.

 **Not a developer?**